nexodus-io/nexodus/docs/deployment.md

 Deployment
 ==========

-In order to follow our "Service First" guiding principal, we deploy Apex continuously as a service on [OperateFirst](https://operate-first.cloud) using GitOps.
+In order to follow our "Service First" guiding principle, we deploy Apex continuously as a service on [OperateFirst](https://operate-first.cloud) using GitOps.

 ## Kubernetes Manifests